HOW TO WRITE BOOK REVIEWS AND BOOK REPORTS - EXPERT TIPS

 Provide any relevant author-related information where this demonstrates their credentials to write on a particular subject or in a particular field and/or where this discloses any important influences that may have had an impact on the viewpoint of the author.
 You should highlight any notable events or circumstances that may have prompted the writer to write the book.

 The intention of the author might be evident in the way they treat the book's subject.
 Do you think the material is meant for students, subject matter experts, or the public in general?
 Does the author focus on a particular subject or does he or she generally cover a wider-ranging subject?
-There may be clues in a number of sections.
-For examples, appendices, bibliography pages and indexes tend to be present in an academic paper and authors often use prefaces and/or introductions to explicitly state their intention.
+There may be clues in several sections.
+For example, appendices, bibliography pages, and indexes tend to be present in an academic paper and authors often use prefaces and/or introductions to explicitly state their intention.
 The book's content and the style an author uses to express themselves are usually a clear signal of the audience they are targeting.

 Subject Matter and the Thesis Statement